Living Willow from Willows Nursery

 We offer three varieties of Purpurea :-

-Salix Purpurea “Eugenii” Very slender green stems.
+Salix Purpurea “Eugenii” Very slender green stems and very slender leaves.

 REF W781